FBI documents detail how the Russians try to recruit spies

 The beginning stages of the recruitment process are built on the same principles as positive human interactions like friendship or dating.

-The first step of the process involves determining whether an individual qualifies as a likely target based on his or her personality, occupation or connections and then initiating a relationship, according to the former counter intelligence official.
+The first step of the process involves determining whether an individual qualifies as a likely target based on his or her personality, occupation or connections and then initiating a relationship, according to the former counterintelligence official.

 In the case of Page, Russian agents allegedly opened a line of communication over email after meeting him at an energy symposium in 2013, according to FBI documents.